to preserve the integrity of our stewardship and maintain the University’s good standing within our host communities.

 - Irresolvable conflicts with other community members (e.g. neighbors or roommates).

 Students can obtain information about non-disciplinary and administrative interventions below.
-Information about the student conduct process is available at Disciplinary Processes.
+Information about the disciplinary process is available at Disciplinary Processes.

 Protocols and Consequences